Wisconsin Bankruptcy Exemptions

 49.46 - Social service payments.

 815.18 - Equipment, inventory, farm products, books, and tools of trade up to $15,000.

 Alimony and Child Support

 815.18 - Alimony and child support needed for support.

 632.42 - Life insurance proceeds if policy prohibits use to pay creditors.

 815.18 - Unmatured life insurance contracts up to $4,000 in value in accrued dividends, interest or loan value (except for credit life contracts) if owned by debtor and insuring debtor, dependent, or person debtor is dependent upon; federal disability benefits; life insurance proceeds if debtor was dependent upon insured, to extent necessary to support debtor or family.

 Add any applicable Federal Nonbankruptcy Exemptions.

 This list includes the majority of bankruptcy exemptions available in Wisconsin.
 However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Wisconsin may have changed the amounts since this list was last updated in June of 2011.
-Consider cross-checking this list with www.legalconsumer.com, which updates the state exemption amounts regularly, or check with your local bankruptcy court.
+In addition, Wisconsin may have changed the amounts since this list was last updated.
+Consider checking with your local bankruptcy court or bankruptcy attorney.